 The Holy Episcopate is one of the four major powers in Orthon.
-It is mainly located in the southeastern portion of Orthon, but its territory is rapidly expanding westward and northward thanks to its campaign of conquering islands not already claimed by any of the four major powers.
+Its core is located in the southeastern portion of Orthon, but it has territories and holdings throughout the super-archipelago thanks to its campaign of conquering islands not already claimed by any of the four major powers.

 The Holy Episcopate is a theocracy, as its name implies.
 Celestialism is the strict law of the land.
 No gods other than the Celestial gods may be venerated or worshiped, no temples may exist but Celestial temples, and only the forms of worship approved by the Celestial Archbishop may be practiced.

 In the days before the Last Dragon War, the country was known as the Holy Episcopate of Lasant, and that name is still seen occasionally.
 Lasant was a holy land to Celestialism – the place where the gods first came to Myrion.
 But in the cataclysm that ended the war, Lasant was broken into pieces, and the Holy Basilica that marked the sacred spot sank beneath the waves.

 But now, without the dragons ruling humanity, the Celestialists can live their lives fully according to the principles of their religion.
 And they can spread the one true faith far and wide, to people of all races.